 4. Start Crunching Numbers

 - Income-Total your net income from all sources, and mark your paydays on your binder’s dedicated calendar.
-(You’ll find one on my Resources page.)
+(You’ll find one on my Free Printable Resource page.)

 - Fixed Expenses-Write down your recurring fixed monthly expenses: Utilities, insurance, mortgage, childcare, entertainment subscriptions, etc.